Principes: Polybian system

-By the time of the Punic wars of the 3rd century BC, this form of organisation was found to be inefficient.
+By the time of the Punic Wars of the 3rd century BC, this form of organisation was found to be inefficient.
 In a new Polybian system, infantry were sorted into classes according to age and experience rather than wealth, the principes being older veterans with a greater degree of experience.
 Their equipment and role was very similar to the previous system, except they now carried swords, or gladii, instead of spears.
 Each princeps also carried two pila, heavy javelins that bent on impact to prevent them being removed from the victim or thrown back.

 The principes had been increased in number to 1,200 per legion, and formed 10 maniples of 120 men each.
 The rorarii and accensi had been disbanded.
 Leves had been replaced with velites, who had a similar role, with forty of them being attached to each maniple in the legion.
 Pitched battles were conducted in a similar fashion; the velites would gather at the front and fling javelins to cover the advance of the hastati, who had also been re-armed with swords.
 If the hastati failed to break the enemy, they would fall back on the principes.
-If the principes could not break them, they would retire behind the triarii who would then engage the enemy.
+If the principes could not break them, they would retire behind the triarii, who would then engage the enemy.

 This order of battle was almost always followed, the Battle of the Great Plains and the Battle of Zama being among the few notable exceptions.
 At the Great Plains, Scipio, the Roman general, formed his men up in the usual manner, but once the hastati had begun to engage the enemy, he used his principes and triarii as a flanking force, routing the opposing Carthaginians.
 At Zama, Scipio arranged his men into columns, side by side, with large lanes in between.
 The opposing Carthaginian elephants were drawn into these lanes where many were killed by velites without inflicting many casualties on the Romans.
 Once the surviving elephants had been routed, he formed his men into a long line with his triarii and principes in the centre and hastati on the flanks, ready to engage the Carthaginian infantry.

-Marian reforms
+Late republic

-With the formal military reforms of Gaius Marius in 107 BC, intended to combat a shortage of manpower from wars against the Numidian king Jugurtha in North Africa and Germanic tribes to the north, the different classes of units were disbanded entirely with legionaries uniformly armed with gladius and two pilum.
-The wealth and age requirements were scrapped.
-Soldiers would join as a career, rather than as service to the city, and would all be equipped as miles, or soldiers, with the same state purchased equipment.
+With the putative reforms of Gaius Marius in 107 BC, intended to combat a shortage of manpower from wars against the Numidian king Jugurtha in North Africa and Germanic tribes to the north, the different classes of units were disbanded entirely with legionaries uniformly armed with gladius and two pilum.
 Auxiliaries, local irregular troops, would fulfill other roles, serving as archers, skirmishers and cavalry.